knative/community/mechanics/WORKING-GROUP-PROCESSES.md

 - **Notes**.
 Ensure that meeting notes are kept up to date.
 Provide a link to the recorded meeting in the notes.
 The lead may delegate note-taking duties.

-- **Wiki**.
-Ensure that significant design decisions are captured in the Wiki.
+- **Decision Log**.
+Ensure that significant design decisions are captured in GitHub issues, Google Docs, or markdown files in the repo.
+It is recommended that Working Groups follow the [Feature Tracks](./FEATURE-TRACKS.md) process for design proposals.
+It's particularly important to focus on making it possible for new participants can find the history of decisions.
-  In the Wiki, include links to useful design documents, any interesting GitHub issues or PRs, posts to the mailing lists, etc. The wiki should provide a good feel for where the mind of the working group is at and where things are headed.

 - **Roadmap**.
 Establish **and maintain** a roadmap for the working group outlining the areas of focus for the working group over the next 3 months.